Skip to main content

 The effective date notice set December 14, 2024 as the administrative-claims bar date and January 14, 2025 as the deadline for final professional fee requests for pre-confirmation work.
 It also set the rejection-damages clock to run from the later of service of the relevant rejection order, the effective date of rejection, or the plan effective date.

 On the operating side, SunPower's acquisition announcement said Complete Solaria closed the purchase on September 30, 2024 and took Blue Raven, the New Homes channel, the non-installing dealer business, and the SunPower brand and trademarks.
-By spring 2025, industry coverage reported that Complete Solaria revived the SunPower name and reintroduced the brand in the residential market.
-For customers, warranty and service questions shifted to the post-sale operating company rather than the legacy debtor estates.
+By spring 2025, industry coverage reported that Complete Solaria revived the SunPower name and reintroduced the brand in the residential market, and influence-tracking reporting recorded that the rebranded SunPower Inc. was a distinct operating company while the original SunPower Corporation estate remained in liquidation.
+The acquiring company reduced its workforce as part of the rebrand and later reported a Q1 2026 revenue shortfall that led to further cost reductions.
+CBS News reported thousands of customers struggling to get solar panels fixed after the filing, while coverage of warranty and service questions said those issues shifted to the post-sale operating company rather than the legacy debtor estates.

 Timeline of Key Milestones